franciscop/server/docs/documentation/middleware/README.md

 ## Context

 Context is the only parameter that middleware receives and we'll call it `ctx`.
 It represents all the information known at this point.
-It can appear at several points, but the most important one is as the only middleware parameter.
+It can appear at several points, but the most important one is as a middleware parameter.

 In this situation it has, among others, the properties `req`, `res` (from express) and `options`: